-Based on recent literature, some authors have presented different ways of studying a software product (mainly its architecture) and its quality attributes, reaching also to the measurement of quality measures.
-But the main issue nowadays, is that whether the practitioners are able to properly identify the quality level of each defined iteration from a software product.
-In this context, PQEM is a five-step method that can be used to measure the quality level of each iteration within the life cycle of a software product, understanding and giving a numerical value (TOC_i) to how well the set of quality characteristics are represented within the product.
+Recent literature shows that some authors have studied of analysing a software product, its architecture and its quality attributes, allowing also the measurement of quality measures.
+However, the main issue is if the practitioners are able to properly identify the quality level of each defined iteration from a software product.
+In this context, PQEM is a five-step method that can be used to measure the quality level of each iteration within the life cycle of a software product, providing a multidimensional single value (TOC_i) that shows how well the set of quality characteristics are represented within the product.
 PQEM embedded ISO/IEC 25010 [2], the Goal-Question-Metric approach to perform the elicitation process, and the extension of the testing coverage for a set of quality characteristics.

-The latter is another highlight, which allowed defining the coverage for each quality attribute in each iteration.
-These coverage values have been calculated in first place for TOC1, the first iteration of the application, which gave a value of 0.775.
-The estimated value was set on 0.70, so it is possible to say that the quality level was achieved.
-Now, the TOC2 value, that it was defined to be equal to or exceeds 0.70; and after applying PQEM it was obtained a coverage of 0.90, from which it can be understood that the iteration can still improve by about 10 percent, considered as technical debt [26].
+The latter is another highlight, because the extension of the testing coverage allowed defining the coverage for each quality attribute in each iteration.
+These coverage values have been calculated for TOC1, the first iteration of the application, which gave a value of 0.775.
+The acceptance criteria was set on 0.70, so it is possible to say that the quality level was achieved.
+Now, the TOC2 value, that it was defined to be equal to or exceeds 0.80; and after applying PQEM it was obtained a coverage of 0.90, from which it can be understood that the iteration can still improve by about 10 percent, considered as technical debt [26].
+And, the TOC3 value was equal to 0.90, surpassing the 0.85 previously defined as acceptance criteria.

 From these values it is feasible to understand the evolution of the product, where the rise of the TOC value is due to a quality increase, by adding QARs and desegregating even more the chosen quality characteristics and sub-characteristics.
-The first iteration of the application measured 7 quality characteristics with 138 QARs in total, while the second iteration analysed and measured 10 quality characteristics with 258 QARs.
-There was a need to update all of the QARs due to some changes within the architecture from one iteration to the other, also we added Fault-Tolerance, Recoverability, and Portability in order to increase the quality.
+The first iteration of the application measured 7 quality characteristics with 138 QARs in total, the second iteration analysed and measured 10 quality characteristics with 258 QARs, and the third iteration measured 11 quality characteristics with 293 QARs.

+There was a need to add quality characteristics Fault-Tolerance, Recoverability, and Portability in the second iteration and Performance Efficiency in the third iteration, in order to increase quality.
+The set of QARs was updated based on changes in the architecture and functional requirements.
 Subsequently, it is important to monitor the changes from one iteration to the other in order to produce a full quality analysis.
-It is worth mentioning that the measurement of the third iteration is currently in progress.